Our knowledge of orthopaedics. Your best health.

 Imaging Tests

 Imaging tests are not always necessary to diagnose scapular dyskinesis.
-Your doctor may, however, order an imaging study, such as an X-ray, computed tomography (CT) scan, or magnetic resonance imaging (MRI) scan, if they suspect a bony abnormality of the scapula (such as an osteochondroma) or an injury to another part of the shoulder.
+Your doctor may, however, order imaging, such as an X-ray, computed tomography (CT) scan, or magnetic resonance imaging (MRI) scan, if they suspect a bony abnormality of the scapula (such as an osteochondroma) or an injury to another part of the shoulder.

 Treatment